 Explain their demographics, such as location, gender, income, occupation, and education level.
 It’s also wise to elaborate on what issues their experiencing, what they value, and how your company aligns with that.

-I recommend intertwining a story into the marketing plan to better demonstrate you grasp the business environment you’re entering.
-For example, if you were selling web design services to local businesses, you could speak about the amount of small businesses without any digital presence, and use a testimonial of a successful client.
+I recommend intertwining a story into the marketing plan to better demonstrate your grasp of the business environment you’re entering.
+For example, if you were selling web design services to local businesses, you could speak about the number of small businesses without any digital presence, and use a testimonial of a successful client.

 Milestones and goals

-If you have no goals, you’ll wonder in a random direction.
+If you have no goals, you’ll wander in a random direction.